 To support the goals of the reorganization, MSHA also will create a new deputy director position for Investigations, Special Enforcement and Accountability.
+This section includes the existing Technical Compliance and Investigations Office.
 It will provide centralized oversight of special investigations and special enforcement activities such as the POV and impact inspection programs; manage the evaluation and development of strategies to improve the use of other enforcement tools, such as flagrant violations and special assessments; and work closely with the OAASEI director in conducting quantitative analyses to monitor mine operators' performance, and continuing to develop and refine special enforcement strategies that improve the health and safety of miners who are most at risk.